 We are not aware of an independent third-party study that reliably reports the potential market size for iFuse or cost savings as a result of the iFuse procedure.
 Therefore, our estimates of the size and potential for future growth in the market for our iFuse products, cost savings to patients, the healthcare system and the economy overall from its use, and the number of people currently suffering from lower back pain who may benefit from and be amenable to our iFuse procedure, is based on a number of internal and third-party studies, surveys, reports, and estimates.
 While we believe these factors have historically provided and may continue to provide us with effective tools in estimating the total market for our iFuse products and procedures and health cost savings, these estimates may not be correct and the conditions supporting our estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
-The actual incidence of lower back pain, and the actual demand for our products or competitive products, could differ materially from our projections if our assumptions and estimates are incorrect.
-As a result, our estimates of the size and future growth in the market for our iFuse products and the size and future growth in the market for our iFuse products and related costs savings to the healthcare system as a result of the iFuse procedure may materially differ from those we expect.
-If the actual number of people with lower back pain who would benefit from our iFuse products and the size and future growth in the market for iFuse products and related costs savings to the healthcare system is smaller than we have estimated, it may impair our projected sales growth and have an adverse impact on our business.
+The actual incidence of lower back pain, and the actual demand for our iFuse products or competitive products, could differ materially from our projections if our assumptions and estimates are incorrect.
+As a result, our estimates of the size and future growth in the market for our iFuse products may prove to be incorrect.
+In addition, actual health cost savings to the healthcare system as a result of the iFuse products and related costs savings to the healthcare system is smaller than we have estimated, it may impair our projected sales growth and have an adverse impact on our business.